Looking for some top-notch info on South Korean travel? Or maybe you’re considering moving, doing business, or living in South Korea?

 Just like many other countries, the pension system in South Korea seeks to offer benefits to citizens after reaching a certain age.
 However, it is also intended to provide relief to families and those who may have lost their household’s primary salary maker to death.
 The structure is built on taxation and relates to income.

 There are currently four categories through which these pension benefits are distributed: national, military personnel, governmental, and, lastly, private school teachers.
 For the national pension, citizens between 18 and 59 residing in South Korea are eligible.

 The national pension scheme is further divided into four categories enumerated below:

 The amount of monthly earnings that go into the national pension is 9% of their salary.
 4.5% of this is paid by the employee and 4.5% by the employer.

 To qualify for this scheme, the person must be not employed, over the age of 60, or otherwise excluded from the National Pension Act.

 This scheme mainly consists of retirees who have chosen to get additional benefits, the spouses of those covered by the other three primary pension schemes, and those under 27 without an income.

 Citizens under this scheme are individuals over the age of 60 who wish to fulfill the minimum period of 20 years insured to start receiving old-age benefits.

-Now that you know more about living in Korea, check out the other great articles we’ve got on the Korean language and culture here!
+Now that you know more about Korea, check out the other great articles we’ve got on the Korean language and culture here!